French Enlightenment

-The French Enlightenment (les Lumières françaises, lit. '"the French Lights"') (Note: "The Lights" in question are commonly held to have referred to "the lights of reason".) was the intellectual and cultural movement that flourished in 18th-century France, forming a central part of the Age of Enlightenment (historically known in French as les Lumières, lit. '"the Lights"').
+The French Enlightenment (les Lumières françaises, lit. '"the French Lights"') (Note: "The Lights" in question are commonly held to have referred to "the lights of reason".), (1715-1789) was the intellectual and cultural movement that flourished in 18th-century France, forming a central part of the Age of Enlightenment (historically known in French as les Lumières, lit. '"the Lights"').
+The movement placed emphasis on reason and skepticism.
+Philosophers used these modes of thought and applied them to many aspects of human life, including politics, religion and social hierarchies.